 This feature is designed to offer users a broader perspective on a specific query by pulling in relevant content snippets from multiple sources, often accompanied by the publication name and sometimes the date of publication.

-Why is “From Sources Across the Web” Important?
+Why “From Sources Across the Web” Matters for Organic Visibility

-This new SERP feature launched in July/August 2024 and sits in the most prominent spot on the SERP.
+This SERP feature became significantly more visible in mid-to-late 2024 and often appears in one of the most prominent positions on the SERP.

 Still not convinced?
 We are seeing this new SERP feature dominant in those positions in countries across the globe, including the United Kingdom, Germany, Italy, Canada, Mexico, and likely more to come.